This Post Contains Affiliate Links

 Find out the Dress Code

-During your orientation, HR should provide you with a ‘New Hire Handbook’ . *Black leggings are not pants or work clothes!!* As a professional, it baffles me as to why some people have deemed leggings ‘workwear’.
+During your orientation, HR will provide you with a ‘New Hire Handbook’. *Black leggings are not pants or work clothes!!* As a professional, it baffles me as to why some people have deemed leggings ‘workwear’.
 It’s a No-No…don’t go there… especially not your first week…rant done….
 Ok Ok done 🙂

 On Sunday nights, pull five outfits and grab everything needed to complete that outfit including accessories and shoes.
 This should definitely be a weekly habit.
 I still waste so much time in the morning trying to figure out what to wear, I need to stick to this one myself as the weekend gets away from me.